LoginRadius/html5-sdk/README.md

 ----------
 Implementation of SDK
 ----------
+ - In order to utilize the HTML5/JS SDK you will either need to select HTML as your web technology on your Loginradius dashboard or include $ui.is_access_token=true; in your interface script.
  - Add social login interface code (from your LoginRadius user account) to your webpage.
  - Copy the SDK file to your project directory.
  - Include SDK file in your code.